MatteoPancini/Recsys-Challenge-2022/input/README.md

 ## Data ICM Type
 data_ICM_type.csv:
 Contains the type of the items.
-An item can only have one type.
+An item can only have one type (a type is for example the genre of the TV Series).
-All types are anonymized and described only by a numerical identifier.
+All types are anonymized and described only by a numerical identifier (from 1 to 4).
 + item_id : identifier of the item
 + feature_id : identifier of the type
 + data : "1" if the item is described by the type